Biden blasts 'radical' Roe draft, warns other rights at risk

 Twenty-six states are certain or likely to ban abortion if Roe v.
 Wade is overturned, according to the pro-abortion rights think tank the Guttmacher Institute.
 Of those, 22 states already have total or near-total bans on the books that are currently blocked by Roe, aside from Texas.
 The Texas law banning it after six weeks has been allowed to go into effect by the Supreme Court due to its unusual civil enforcement structure.
 Four more states are considered likely to quickly pass bans if Roe is overturned.

-Sixteen states and the District of Columbia, meanwhile, have protected access to abortion in state law.
+Sixteen states and the District of Columbia have protected access to abortion in state law.

-The Supreme Court justices generally spend May and June finishing their writing in cases that have been argued and then issuing the remaining opinions before going on a summer break.
-On the court’s calendar, the next day opinions might normally be expected is May 16.

-Associated Press writers Michael Balsamo in Washington and Lindsay Whitehurst in Salt Lake City contributed to this report.
+Associated Press writers Michael Balsamo, Ashraf Khalil, Fatima Hussein and Farnoush Amiri in Washington and Lindsay Whitehurst in Salt Lake City contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.